sevmorris/mrk1/README.md

 ```

 The interactive installer shows:
-- A summary of total, already-installed, and pending casks
+- A summary of total, already-installed, and pending items for both MAS apps and casks
-- Progress counter for each cask (`[1/25] Install cask 'iterm2'?
+- Progress counter for each item (`[1/25] Install MAS app 'Keynote'?
+[Y/n]` or `[1/25] Install cask 'iterm2'?
 [Y/n]`)
-- Final summary of installed, skipped, and failed casks
+- Final summary of installed, skipped, and failed items for both MAS apps and casks

-**Note:** In non-interactive mode (no TTY), casks are skipped by default.
-Use `--yes-casks` to install all casks automatically.
+**Note:** In non-interactive mode (no TTY), both MAS apps and casks are skipped by default.
+Use `--yes-casks` to install all automatically.

 ---